edinburghhacklab/hacklab-policies/health_and_safety/covid19.rst

 Rules:
 - You must book your use of the lab before entering the premises
-- Do not attend the Hacklab if you are required to self-isolate or quarantine (e.g. if you or a household member contracts Coronavirus, if contacted by Test and Trace or in the case of returning from travel)
+- Do not attend the Hacklab if you are required to self-isolate or quarantine, or if you believe you are exhibiting symptoms of COVID-19 (e.g. if you or a household member contracts Coronavirus, if contacted by Test and Trace or in the case of returning from travel)
-- Do not use the Hacklab for social meetups or entertaining.
-Due to the unsupervised nature of the premises, we are applying the guidance for indoor at-home meetings for social activities.

 Advice
-- Check the current COVID-19 zones and travel guidance.
-Travel in and out of Zone 3 or Zone 4 is illegal
+- Check the current COVID-19 zones and travel guidance
-- Consider how you will get to the Hacklab.
-Walking, cycling or car are lower risk than using public transport
+- Consider how you will get to the Hacklab
 - Plan your work carefully as you must fully clear and tidy your work area before your booking ends
 - Consider bringing extra clothes as the Hacklab can be cold when windows are open for ventilation
-- Bring your own PPE if you have it
+- Bring your own PPE

 How To Book
 ^^^^^^^^^^^
 The Hacklab Booking System is available at `https://booking.ehlab.uk/ <https://booking.ehlab.uk/>`_ and you can login with your normal Hacklab username and password.
-The booking system should be used when Edinburgh is at Tier 3 or below and the Hacklab is open.
-When the Hacklab is closed in Tier 4, access must be agreed with the Directors.

 We have initially set some limits which we will adjust as needed to ensure fairness.
 If you need to exceed these limits, please email the directors